siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/bandgap.rst

 -----------

-The **BandgapWorkChain** is an extension of the **SietaBaseWorkChain** that introduces a simple post-process with the scope to return the metallic or insulating nature of the material and, possibly, the band gap.
+The **BandgapWorkChain** is an extension of the **SietaBaseWorkChain** that introduces some logic to automatically obtain the bands and applyes a simple post-process with the scope to return the metallic or insulating nature of the material and, possibly, the band gap.
-The purpose of this WorkChain is mostly educational, showing how easy is to introduce pre-processes or post-processes in the WorkChain logic.
-The class **BandgapWorkChain** is, in fact, a subclass of the **SietaBaseWorkChain** that just overrides few methods and introduces the additional output **band_gap_info**.

 To calculate the gap, this workchain makes use of a tool distributed in aiida-core, the method ``find_bandgap`` hosted in ``aiida.orm.nodes.data.array.bands``.